Passion-Over-Pain/Passion-Over-Pain/README.md

 ![PassionOverPain](https://github.com/user-attachments/assets/d8a13559-db47-40a3-9684-3b9dec5c6a3e)

-- Day 31 of being unable to code much
 ---
 Final-year Bsc Information Technology student and junior software developer who turns ideas into reliable software.
 Programming feels like beating a video game boss—you fail, level up, and eventually succeed (unless it's Dark Souls).
 Most projects are open-source, but please check my [terms of service](https://tinotenda-mhedziso.pages.dev/#tos) and pay Attribution to third-party owners where respective assets are used.